ahmedessamdev/Aljazeera-RSS/readme.txt

 = Is there an English version for Aljazeera English? =

-Currently there is only an Arabic version
+Currently, there is only an Arabic version

 = How do I change the history format or time zone? =

 The history format is taken from wordpress.
 If you change the wordpress history format setting it will change accordingly.
-The time zone is GMT taken from the RSS feed.
+The timezone is GMT taken from the RSS feed.

 = How do I change the colors of the widget? =

-You will have to do this manually, put your css rules in the "custom.css" file located at the plugin folder "/wp-content/plugins/aljazeera-rss/" .This file is loaded after the plugin style so it will overwrite the default style
+You will have to do this manually, put your CSS rules in the "custom.css" file located in the plugin folder "/wp-content/plugins/aljazeera-rss/" .This file is loaded after the plugin style so it will overwrite the default style

 == Screenshots ==

 1. The widget with 5 items and no description
-2. The widget with 3 items, description and without aljazeera logo
+2. The widget with 3 items, description and without Aljazeera logo
 3. The widget in admin area

 == Changelog ==

 = 1.2 =
 * Fixed the plugin info and the upgrade notice bug
-* Fixed a bug in pervious version prevented Aljazeera Logo from appearing
+* Fixed a bug in the previous version prevented Aljazeera Logo from appearing

 = 1.1 =
-* Updated the code to work with WorPress 4.4.2
+* Updated the code to work with WordPress 4.4.2

 = 1.0 =
 * First public release